 Jerusalem has an active and diverse cultural scene with festivals taking place throughout the year as well as performances from local and international orchestras, dance troupes, bands, singers, and musicians.
 Be sure to check out what’s on when you’re in town because there’s bound to be something perfect.

 A very good way to explore Jerusalem is with a Jerusalem tour.
-Lasting for a few hours to a few days, and catering for all tastes, interests and ages, there are private and group tour options running across Jerusalem every day, and if you are visiting, you should strongly consider joining a tour.
+If you only have one day, check out our Best of Jerusalem Day Tour to see all the city has to offer.
+If you have more time, there are other options for all tastes, interests, and ages.
+There are private and group tour options running across Jerusalem every day, and if you are visiting, you should strongly consider joining a tour.

 Hopefully this article has done something to answer the question of what to do in Jerusalem.
 Please, look around this site to discover more things to do in Jerusalem and across Israel.